MerryMoose/ref-hacker/README.md

-ref-hacker
+Merry Moose Programming Reference Repo
 ==========

-Merry Moose Programming Reference Repo
+A reference repo for programmers and elite hackers!